lloydst/p80-internship-angular/README.md

 ## docker
-tends to fail on npm install (due to it using the wrong dns - set this to 8.8.8.8 if you havn't) you need to restart docker to fix this build initial image (auto-updates front end for production) `docker-compose build` start containers
+tends to fail on npm install (due to it using the wrong dns - set this to 8.8.8.8 if you havn't) you need to restart docker to fix this

+build initial image (auto-updates front end for production)

+`docker-compose build`

+start containers(local)

-`docker-compose up` -d for detached mode run docker-compose down to close it when you have made changes force clean build of docker-images `docker-compose up --build`
+`docker-compose up` -d for detached mode run & `docker-compose down` to close it

+when you have made changes force a clean build of docker-images

+`docker-compose up --build`

+push images to their repository

+`docker compose push`